top of page

 A: If you buy one of my prints, you will own the only one of those prints.
 I only make one.
 The collectors that regularly buy my work count on them owning the only one in existence.
 That said, there are two ways to buy my work.
 You can go through one of the galleries that represent me, or you can deal with me directly.
 Through me you will get a better deal as the galleries mark the price up to cover their costs, and it is a healthy mark up.
 Usually, some 40 to 60%.
 Use the email address on my contact page if you want to deal with me.

 If the image has already been made into a print for a gallery show, that print is what you will be buying.
 I will not make one of a different size.
 If it has not been printed yet, then I can make it in whatever size you are wanting, within limits of what I think it should be.
 I will not make an 8x10 or some such piece of crap.
 11x17 would be on the small end of the spectrum.
 And the cost of the print would not vary with the size.
 I charge for my time involved in creating the work and a bit for my profit margin.
 The difference between a 17-inch print and a 48-inch print is negligible.
 Also, I do not sell an image that is color as a monochrome, or vice versa.
 It is what it is.
+A portion of the work you see on this site has already been sold, so if you see something here that interests you, email me to see if it is available.
+Normally my work is sold after having been viewed in a gallery show where one can see the actual print in person, but I do sell work from time to time off of this site.
+All prints are signed; numbered 1of 1; dated; and come with a certificate of authenticity.

-And last but not least the most asked question, for some odd reason I have yet to understand:
+And last but not least the most asked question, for some odd reason I have yet to understand

 Q: Do you sleep with your models?

 A: Yes, all of them.
 Occasionally I have trouble shutting down my brain, but normally I am out like a light as soon as my head hits the pillow.
 After a hard day of hiking and shooting sleep comes pretty easily.
 Although Beth snores real loud and sometimes I do have trouble dozing off with her.
-And Abs.
+And Abigail.
 She likes to roll the cover off me, and I wake up freezing.
 Oh, and Nadine, who likes to snuggle, so I don't want to fall asleep, but sleep overtakes the desire to stay awake.
 Also, Denise because I stay awake hoping she will snuggle, but never does.
 So, I guess I would have to say, about 95% of them I sleep very well with.
 The other 5% I manage to get at least some sleep with.

 Oh, a Catholic school teacher, of all things.